abdallah-abuzead/Appify/README.md

 ```

 ```
-1- app - Contains all needed initializations of services and setting for the app.
+1- app - Contains all needed initializations of services and settings for the app.
 2- app_injections - includes all injected instances used in the app.
-3- app_locale - Contains all app supported locals, and switch between them.
+3- app_locale - Contains all app-supported locals, and switches between them.
 4- app_router — This file contains all the navigation methods for your application, and it uses Get routing.
-5- constants - All the application level constants are defined in this directory with-in their respective files.
-This directory contains the constants for `icons pathes`, `images pathes`, `colors` `api endpoints`, `preferences` and `strings`.
+5- constants - All the application-level constants are defined in this directory within their respective files.
+This directory contains the constants for `icons paths`, `images paths`, `colors` `API endpoints`, `preferences`, and `strings`.
 6- errors - Contains all exceptions and failures in the app.
-7- network - Contains the dio instance configurations, request header, token handling, network checker,and response and error handling.
+7- network - Contains the dio instance configurations, request header, token handling, network checker, and response and error handling.
-8- screens — Contains the unmoduled/common screens of your application.
+8- screens — Contains the unmodulated/common screens of your application.
-9- utils — Contains the utilities/common functions, extentions of your application.
+9- utils — Contains the utilities/common functions, and extensions of your application.
 10- widgets — Contains the common widgets for your applications.
-For example, Button, TextField etc.
+For example, Button, TextField, etc.
 ```

-Here is the modules folder structure which flutter provides.
+Here is the module folder structure I have been using for this project.
 Each module has the same structure and layers, so I'll explain one module and the other modules are the same.

 ```